top of page

 chip gallagher

-DEPARTMENT CHAIR, chip.gallagher@gsarts.net
+chip.gallagher@gsarts.net

-Chip Gallagher, has been a part of The Governor’s School for the Arts for the past 31 years.
+Chip Gallagher has been a part of The Governor’s School for the Arts for the past 31 years.
 A published arranger and composer, he has served as director and musical director for Paramount’s King’s Dominion, Virginia Musical Theatre and The Virginia Stage Company.
 He is currently Artistic Director for Virginia Musical Theatre.
 Performing credits include King’s Dominion, Walt Disney World, King’s Productions, the 1984 Presidential Inaugural Celebration, and Virginia Musical Theatre’s productions of The Student Prince, Funny Girl, The Boyfriend, Tintypes, Guys & Dolls, Can-Can, Phantom, Bye, Bye Birdie, White Christmas and The Scarlet Pimpernel.
-Chip teaches Belt Tech, Audition Tech, and Musical Theatre Workshop.
+Chip teaches Belt Tech, Audition Tech and Musical Theatre Workshop.

 jeff warner

 Jeff Warner, first began performing in college with a group called “The New Virginians” at Virginia Tech, where he was an architecture major.
-Since then, he has been performing professionally for over twenty years - for theme park shows, cruise ships, and musicals with regional theaters.
+Since then, he has been performing professionally for over twenty years for theme park shows, cruise ships, and musicals with regional theaters.
 Jeff has performed in and/or choreographed over thirty productions with Virginia Musical Theatre and is very proud to have spent the past nineteen years as choreographer and dance teacher for the Musical Theatre Department of The Governor’s School for the Arts.
-Jeff teaches Jazz, Broadway Styles, Broadway Literature.
+Jeff teaches Jazz, Broadway Styles and Broadway Literature.

 Michael Kaiser

 Michael Kaiser has been on faculty at The Governor’s School for the Arts since 1990.
 Michael Kaiser studied classical ballet with the Tidewater Ballet and Virginia Ballet Theatre.
 His professional credits include: The Virginia Ballet Theatre, The Chamber Ballet of Williamsburg, The Wilmington Dance Theater, The Virginia Opera, The Virginia Symphony, The Charleston Ballet and the Tidewater Musical Theatre.
-Michael has a BA in Music Composition he is also on faculty at Tidewater Community College and Old Dominion University.
+Michael has a BA in Music Composition and he is also on faculty at Tidewater Community College and Old Dominion University.

 Kelley Schlaepfer